chenxiaolong/BCP/README.md

 ### How it works

-The phone call detection mechanism is the same as [what BCR does](https://github.com/chenxiaolong/BCR#how-it-works).
+The phone call detection mechanism is [the same as in BCR](https://github.com/chenxiaolong/BCR#how-it-works).

-The telephony output works by simply using the `MODIFY_PHONE_STATE` privileged system permission and creating an `AudioTrack` for the telephony output device.
+The telephony output works by simply using the `MODIFY_PHONE_STATE` privileged system permission and creating an `AudioTrack` instance for the telephony output device.

 ### Verifying digital signatures